Yosimar Reyes

 Reyes centers queer, working class, and immigrant themes in his work.
 He has been a guest speaker at numerous universities, community organizations, and cultural institutions including Stanford University, UCLA, Princeton University, the San Francisco Public Library, the Park Avenue Armory, the Aspen Institute, the University of Pennsylvania, Harvard University, and the North American Literary and Cultural Studies department at Saarland University in Germany.

-From 2016 to 2018, Reyes served as Arts Fellow at Define American, a media and culture organization founded by Pulitzer Prize-winning journalist Jose Antonio Vargas which "uses the power of stories to [...] shift the conversation around immigrants, identity and citizenship in a changing America."
+As of 2024, Reyes is the inaugural Performing Artist in Residence at Movimiento de Arte y Cultura Latino Americana (MACLA), where he curates "performing arts programs [that uplift] the work of contemporary Chicanx/Latinx artists," Border Futures Artist at the Center for Cultural Power, Creative Ambassador for the City of San José, and 2024-25 Santa Clara County Poet Laureate.
+From 2016 to 2018, he served as Arts Fellow at Define American, a media and culture organization founded by Pulitzer Prize-winning journalist Jose Antonio Vargas which "uses the power of stories to [...] shift the conversation around immigrants, identity and citizenship in a changing America."
 He also previously served as Public Programs Coordinator at La Galería de la Raza in San Francisco.

 Early life and education

-Reyes was born on September 22, 1988 in Atoyac de Álvarez, Guerrero, Mexico.
+Reyes was born on September 22, 1988, in Atoyac de Álvarez, Guerrero, Mexico.
 At age 3, he migrated to the United States with his family.
 Raised in East San Jose, he came out to his family and community at the age of 16.

 Reyes attended Latino College Preparatory Academy, where he was awarded his high school diploma in 2006.
 After briefly attending Evergreen Valley College, he received a Bachelor of Arts in Creative Writing from San Francisco State University in 2015.